Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Introduction

 So it is clear that {\em Instagram} and {\em Gmail} are among the most preferred apps, and that {\em TikTok} and {\em Yahoo} are the least preferred ones.
 But it is less clear whether {\em Uber} should be considered a good or a bad app, as it is not preferred to other alternatives, but there also are no alternatives that are preferred to it.
 Overall, it is not obvious which app should be considered \emph{the} best for this user, as the set of most preferred alternatives has a particular structure (e.g., {\em Instagram} beats two other apps, while {\em Uber} has not been compared to any other app).
 What is even less clear is how the preferences of multiple users should be aggregated in a situation like this. \end{exa}

-For the standard model of social choice, in which voters report strict linear orders, the most widely used rule in practice is the Plurality rule, which selects the alternative(s) most frequently ranked at the top of an individual preference order.
+For the standard model of social choice, in which voters report (strict) linear orders, the most widely used rule in practice is the Plurality rule, which selects the alternative(s) most frequently ranked at the top of an individual preference order.
 While the Plurality rule has been rightfully criticised in the literature for its shortcomings \citep{Laslier2011}, it does have the significant advantage of being particularly simple: every voter simply awards a point to her most preferred alternative.
 Can we preserve some of this simplicity when moving from linear to partial orders?
 The answer is not obvious, as an individual who only reports a partial order might not have a uniquely identified most preferred alternative.

-If we stick to the idea that an individual should contribute more to her most preferred alternatives, we arrive at what we shall call the \emph{Plurality Class} of voting rules for partial orders.
-For instance, in the mobile apps example, {\em Instagram, Gmail}, and {\em Uber} are all top alternatives (in the sense that there are no alternatives more preferred to them), but other preferences might have a different structure.
-One natural rule might assign 1 point to each of them (and 0 to all others), while another might assign each top alternative as many points as the number of alternatives it dominates in that preference (and still 0 to all non-top alternatives).
+If we stick to the idea that an individual should contribute more to the selection of her top alternatives than to the selection of others, we arrive at what we shall call the \emph{Plurality Class} of voting rules for partial orders.
+For instance, in the mobile app example, \emph{Instagram}, \emph{Gmail}, and \emph{Uber} are all top alternatives (in the sense that there are no alternatives more preferred to them).
+One seemingly natural rule might assign 1 point to each of them (and 0 to all others), while another might assign each top alternative as many points as the number of alternatives it dominates in that preference (and still 0 to all non-top alternatives).
 Both of these rules belong to the Plurality Class, and both reduce to the standard Plurality rule for the special case of linear orders.

 The core contribution of this paper is the identification and axiomatic characterisation of the Plurality Class and the closely related Anti-Plurality Class, which extends the well-known Anti-Plurality rule (also referred to as the Veto rule) for linear orders.
 In the standard framework, the Anti-Plurality rule selects the alternative(s) that are least frequently ranked last.
 We further provide characterisations of several important subclasses, including, in particular, the most natural interpretations of the Plurality and Anti-Plurality rules within this setting.